abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 This corresponds to the logical statement that $A \lor \top$ is equal to $\top$ i.e. it is true.
 Hence, the above observation is a proof of that statement, (an alternative to truth tables).

-**Task**: Think of the duel situation, with False.
+**Task 7**: Think of the duel situation, with False.
 What does it imply, logically?

 And and Or
 ---